KyleDarren/web-canvas-collection/README.md

 17. bouncing-ball-tap.html

-    Tap the screen to create balls that moves diagonally and bounce when it hits the screen boundary
+    Tap the screen to create balls that move diagonally and bounce when they hit the screen boundary

     <img src="https://github.com/user-attachments/assets/7e31145f-6951-46ea-b28d-962609159344" alt="Description" width="200" height="300">